 Over time, Instagram’s Story feature has surpassed Snapchat in popularity and is a huge driver of success for the social media app.

-In fact, it brought over 500 million people to the platform every day in 2019!
+In fact, it brought over 500 million people to the platform every day!
 Incredible, right?

 If you are wondering how IG stories can help you build a strong following—trust us; visual storytelling matters.
 Read on to know why.